cwshugg/dimrod/docs/services/telegram.md

 | `message_id` | Telegram message ID (for update/delete operations) |
 | `parse_mode` | Telegram parse mode (e.g., `"Markdown"`, `"HTML"`) |

+`POST /bot/send/message` additionally accepts an optional `topic` (`message_thread_id`) field to deliver the message into a specific forum topic.
+A numeric string is coerced to an integer; when absent/empty the message is sent to General / no topic (`0` is never forwarded as a topic).

 ## Configuration

 | Field | Type | Description |